-Over the course of the last couple of years the Museum has learned that it must move to a new location due to the redesign and redevelopment of Hance Park.
+Over the course of the last couple of years the Museum has moved to a new location due to the redesign and redevelopment of Hance Park.
 As a result we have the opportunity to revitalize the trolley museum.
-Visit our Relocation page to learn more and support our efforts re-imagine Pthe Phoenix Trolley Museum.
+Visit our Relocation page to learn more and support our efforts re-imagine the Phoenix Trolley Museum.

 The Museum’s founder, Larry Fleming, retired from the organization in 2005.
 Those who carried on with the museum decided to upgrade the restoration of Car 116 using parts that would place it at a historically accurate working height.
 The car could not be operated for several years while this work was underway.

 In the middle of the modification project the land on which the museum resides was transferred from State ownership to that of the City of Phoenix.
 Downtown Phoenix was again in ascendance and there was a movement to redevelop Hance Park, which had been constructed next to the museum with the completion of I-10 in 1990.
 As City land, the Ellis-Shackelford property was a prime target for including in the new Hance Park master plan.
 The Museum’s days at its founding home were numbered, and its lease was terminated at the end of 2017.